wisdom1456/neat-starter/src/posts/practiceareas/mechanic’s-liens.md

 description: The Florida legislature enacted the Florida Construction Lien Law in order to protect the rights of all parties to the construction process...
 author: Bernhardt Riley

-titletag: Mechanic’s Liens | Real Estate Litigaion | Bernhardt Riley
+titletag: Mechanic’s Liens | Real Estate Litigation | Bernhardt Riley
 metadesc: The Florida legislature enacted the Florida Construction Lien Law in order to protect the rights of all parties to the construction process...

 date: 2021-05-22T17:52:49.043Z
 thumbnail: /static/img/posts/post-compression/theme-photos-klby0nxsey8-unsplash.webp
 tags:
-    - Real Estate Litigaion
+    - Real Estate Litigation
 ---

 The Florida legislature enacted the Florida Construction Lien Law in order to protect the rights of all parties to the construction process, including owners, contractors, and subcontractors.